isananpro-arch/telco-churn-analysis/README.md

 * Logistic Regression as the baseline model
 * Random Forest as the comparison model

-Logistic Regression model used class balancing to account for the lower number of churned customers.
+Both models used class weighting to address the lower number of churned customers.

 The models were evaluated using